 Facilities: Tents, grill pits, toilets

+Getting There: You can only visit Tung Ping Chau on weekends and public holidays.
 The island has just one boat in and one boat out in the morning and afternoon from the Ma Liu Shui Pier.

-2) Sai Yuen Farm, Cheung Chau
+7. Sai Yuen Farm, Cheung Chau:

-Location: Sia Yuen, Cheung Chau Island, Hong Kong
+Sia Yuen, Cheung Chau Island, Hong Kong

 Facilities: Tents, barbeque pits, sleeping bags, mosquito nets, and toilets

-On reaching Cheung Chau, walk, cycle or take a Kaito board to reach the Sai Yuen farm.
+Getting There: Take the ferry from Central Pier to Cheung Chau.
+On reaching Cheung Chau, walk, cycle, or take a Kaito board to reach the Sai Yuen farm.

 If you are bored with beachside Hong Kong camping, you can try camping in the midst of the Nam Shan woodlands with lush meadows.
-The campsite is located close to the Pui O Beach has the biggest barbecue grill region in Lantau Country Park.
+The campsite is located close to Pui O Beach has the biggest barbecue grill region in Lantau Country Park.
 Nam Shan Viewing Point is a huge attraction at this campsite and offers panoramic views of the city around.

-Location: Nam Shan, Lantau South Country Park, Lantau Island, Hong Kong
+Nam Shan, Lantau South Country Park, Lantau Island, Hong Kong

 Facilities: Pavilions, barbeque pits, benches and tables, playground, and toilets